-Shifra was founder and president of Advancing Women Professionals & the Jewish Community, recognized annually by the philanthropic guide, Slingshot for leadership and innovation.
+Shifra was Founder and President of Advancing Women Professionals & the Jewish Community, recognized annually by the philanthropic guide, Slingshot for leadership and innovation.
 She co-authored Leveling the Playing Field, with Didi Goldenhar and Marty Linsky.
-Her action research projects with the Nathan Cummings Foundation, including Visioning Justice, strengthened the field of faith rooted social justice.
-Shifra has been chosen three times by The Forward as one of the “50 Most Influential Jews,” she received the Leading Lights award from the Future Work Institute and is a Ford Foundation Public Voices Fellow.
+Her action research projects with foundations, including Visioning Justice, strengthened the field of faith-rooted justice and led to the establishment of the Jewish Social Justice Roundtable.
+Currently, a Senior Advisor to Women’s March and the leadership strategist to the White House Project for over a decade, Shifra’s feminism spans four waves of activism from baby boomers in the early 70’s to Gen Z. Shifra received the 2019 Lives of Commitment Award from Auburn Seminary, the Leading Lights award from the Future Work Institute, the Distinguished Leader Award from A Better Balance and a Ford Foundation Public Voices Fellowship.

 Shifra has been a senior fellow at the Research Center for Leadership in Action at NYU/Wagner where she teaches strategic leadership for the Executive Masters in Public Administration program.